Last Updated on

 Seriously impressive performance but at a hefty price.

 Audiophile grade performance comes at a price, but is worth it for serious users

 With all the basics out of the way, let's answer the question you originally came here for: what's the best turntable under $1000 on the market right now?

-From the cheapest AudioTechnica to the most expensive Pro-Ject, I'll share my list of the 7 best turntables you can buy for less than a thousand dollars currently.
+From the cheapest AudioTechnica to the most expensive Pro-Ject, I'll share my list of the 7 best turntables under $1000 you can buy:

 Best Overall: Pro-Ject Debut Carbon DC

 - Ortofom 2M red cartridge

 - 8.6" carbon fiber tonearm for reduced vibrations